oletizi/avi-docs/src/site/installing-avi-vantage-with-mesosphere-dcos-16-2/index.md

 }</code></pre>

 1. Start the application to create a virtual service for it in Avi Vantage:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-hostname:8080/v2/apps</code></pre> The H and X options are required.
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-hostname:8080/v2/apps</code></pre> The H and X options are required.
 The H option inserts a Content­Type header for the Avi SE application.
 The X option changes the HTML method of the request from GET (the default) to POST.
 Replace marathon-ip-or-hostname with the IP address or hostname of Marathon.

 1. To generate traffic to the application, open an SSH ssh connection to another VM that is located in the same network as the host, and enter the following command:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>ab -n 100 http://10.10.10.100/100kb.txt</code></pre>
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>ab -n 100 http://10.10.10.100/100kb.txt</code></pre>

 This command sends 100 requests for the specified file to the application VIP (10.10.10.100 in this example).